GitauHarrison/notes/comment_moderation.md

 ```

 I am identifying each comment by its ID.
-First, I query the database for first instance of a comment.
+First, I query the database for the first instance of a comment.
 Once retrieved the `admin_delete()` view function will delete the comment.
 The `admin_allow()` view function, on the other hand, updates the `allowed_comment` field to `True`.
 This action changes the status of a comment.
-Approved comments are those whose status is `True`, and they will be displayed in the `index` page.
+Approved comments are those whose status is `True`, and they will be displayed on the `index` page.

 To make it work, let us update the admin's dashboard links to include the links to the `admin_delete()` and `admin_allow()` view functions.